ZeruiW/cloud_ai_services_tutorial/README.md

 1. **Create a Dockerfile**: Create a file named `Dockerfile` in the root directory of your project.

     ```
-    DockerfileCopy code# Use an official Python runtime as a parent image
+    # Use an official Python runtime as a parent image
     FROM python:3.9-slim

     # Working directory